solliancenet/microsoft-postgresql-developer-guide/artifacts/06-04-FunctionApp-MSI/README.md

 $password = $accessToken.Token;
 ```

-- Open the PostgreSQL Workbench, create a new connection
+- Open the pgAdmin, create a new connection
 - For the name, type **azureadPostgreSQL**
 - For the hostname, type the DNS of the Azure Database for PostgreSQL Flexible Server (`PostgreSQLdevSUFFIX.PostgreSQL.database.azure.com`)
 - For the username, type your user UPN (ex `user@tenant.onmicrosoft.com@mydb`)